wujy28/tp/docs/DeveloperGuide.md

 #### Sort order
 `SortOrder` is an enumeration within `SortCommand` representing the properties by which the user can sort the list.
 As of now, the only `SortOrder`s available are the following:
-1. Name (lexicographically ascending, case-insensitive)
+1. Name (alphanumerically ascending, case-insensitive)
-2. IC Number (lexicographically ascending, case-insensitive)
+2. IC Number (alphanumerically ascending, case-insensitive)
 3. Department (by ordinal of constant in `Department` enumeration)
 4. Age (numerically ascending, with default age on top)
 5. Priority (descending)